 The JR Kyoto Line for Osaka Station

 Osaka Station is best served by the Special Rapid service on the JR Kyoto Line.
-The Special Rapid Train will get you to Osaka Station in 28 minutes for 560 yen.
-Trains depart from platforms 4 and 5 at Kyoto Station.
+The Special Rapid train will get you to Osaka Station in 28 minutes for 580 yen.
+Trains for the JR Kyoto Line usually depart from platforms 4-7 at Kyoto Station, but always check the departure boards before boarding because platform assignments can change.

 The Keihan Limited Express for Yodoyabashi Station